Purnima2004/AutoML-Solution/README.md

 ```bash
 streamlit run app.py
 ```
-Now just follow the link Streamlit gives you and you're good to go!

 ## 📌 A Few Notes
 - Models and preprocessors are saved in models/ as .pkl files